-- 1. At the rectifier shelf, open the fuse panel door.
-Verify that the breaker to replace is OFF. - 2.
-Remove the identified circuit breaker from the housing.
+- Step 1: At the rectifier shelf, open the fuse panel door (optional Eltek rectifier).
+Verify that the breaker to replace is OFF. - Step 2: Remove the identified circuit breaker from the housing.
 The breaker pulls straight out with no connected wiring.